VictoriaMetrics/helm-charts/charts/victoria-metrics-k8s-stack/README.md

 ### Upgrade to 0.6.0

- All `CRD` must be update to the lastest version with command:
+ All `CRD` must be update to the latest version with command:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/VictoriaMetrics/helm-charts/master/charts/victoria-metrics-k8s-stack/crds/crd.yaml